cybersec-k/cybersec-k.github.io/vulnversity/README.md

 ![Disable encoded](images/disable_encode.png)

 View the results and check the responses for each file extension.
-Only `.phtml` has a different file length and a Success response.
+Only `.phtml` has a different file length and a 'Success' response.
 This is the extension we will rename our reverse shell

 ![Intruder](images/intruder_success.png)